 Anxiety Self-Portrait

-As an introvert with social anxiety, it's really hard sometimes to share what's going on in my life, how I'm feeling, what I'm thinking, or even just what art I'm making.
+As an introvert with lots of social anxiety, it's really hard sometimes to share what's going on in my life, how I'm feeling, what I'm thinking, or even just what art I'm making.
 It's easy to hide away in my studio when life gets a little too crazy and say nothing.
 This post in particular is a tough one for me to make, but I think being more transparent about who I am like this is a step in the right direction, so here goes nothing...

 In 2010, I made this self-portrait with charcoal in a University of Central Florida drawing class.
 At the time, I saw this drawing only for its flaws.
 I mean, I stayed up all night drawing, erasing, and re-drawing my mouth over and over again, but I just couldn't get it right.
 After many hours, I gave up, something I never do when it comes to art projects.